 Vocation Work in School

 Mrs Amos led a presentation about The Deanery Vocations Group at the St. Mary's the Mount Vocation Evening in 2017 and has helped to arrange the 2018 Vocation Evening in the parish.

-We work closely with the Diocesan Vocations Office in Birmingham and in particular Ann Christy John.
+We support the work of the Diocesan Vocations Office in Birmingham.

 This is the link to the vocations Office: http://www.vocations.org.uk/.

 Annual Vocations Mass - This is led by a different Deanery Primary School each year in October.
 A priest is invited to bear witness to their Vocation.

 A visit to the Carmelite monastery at Wolverhampton is organised by Mrs Amos for Year 6 girls in the Walsall Deanery.